Military Spouse Fellowship Program Profiles

 View Spouse Fellows in a larger map

 Heather says the skills she received through the Military Spouse Fellowship Program helped her family get their finances in order.
 Heather worked with military families while employed at Consumer Credit Counseling Service, where she started out as a volunteer to fulfill the fellowship's requirement for practicum hours.
 She was later promoted to branch director and, after completing the fellowship, to state area director of education.
+She now coaches other Fellows as an employee of AFCPE.
 "If you are in a tough financial situation today, it’s important to focus on getting out of it," Heather said.
 "But, don’t forget to dream and plan for tomorrow."
 Read more.

 La Tawnya Belén, Norfolk, Virginia